spacelift-io/user-documentation/docs/getting-started.md

 Click **Continue** to configure your vendor.

-Choose **Terraform** as your vendor with a supported version.
+Choose **OpenTofu** or **Terraform** as your vendor with a supported version.
 Leave the default option to let Spacelift manage state for this stack.
 Please refer to the [creating a stack](concepts/stack/creating-a-stack.md) section of the documentation for information on using a different backend.

 ![](<./assets/screenshots/ConfigureBackendGS.png>)